0x416c616e/dailyprogress/README.md

 * Working on Python and git learning BEFORE I jump right into the static site generator projcet
 * Updated log and website, made articles about building computers, hypervisor stuff, Python, and git
 * Made new repo for git learning, made cheat sheet for important git commands
+* Learned new git commands and files, like checkout, HEAD, gitignore, and so on

 ---